History of NCAA basketball championships (Philippines) in Timeline

 2021: Special Tournament Format

-2022: NCAA Season 97 Postponement and Season 98
+2022: Season 97 Postponement and Season 98 Tournament

-2022: Special Tournament Format Held
+2022: Special Tournament Format in Early 2022

-2023: Schools Able to Win Double Championship
+2023: Schools with Double Championship

 2024: Double Round Elimination Tournament

-2025: Return to Concurrent Tournaments
+2025: Reversion to Concurrent Tournaments

 2025: Tournament Format Modification

-In 2025, the NCAA announced a modification of the overall format of both the men's and juniors' tournaments in response to Metro Manila hosting the 2025 FIVB Men's Volleyball World Championship, which caused the NCAA to delay the opening in October rather than the usual September due to venue availability.
+In 2025, the NCAA announced a modification to the overall format of both the men's and juniors' tournaments in response to Metro Manila hosting the 2025 FIVB Men's Volleyball World Championship, which caused the NCAA to delay the opening in October rather than the usual September due to venue availability.